 So their rational creative thinking has allowed them to create 15 million edible Chopsticks which you’ll be able to eat or throw away (as the chopstick will decompose in a week).
 This will reduce the number of chopsticks being thrown away and reduce the use of the forest.

 Where did I hear this?
 I saw this on a post that D&AD have done on LinkedIn.

-D&AD Impact seeks to identify and celebrate these great, transformative, creative ideas that have had real impact and, ultimately, contribute towards a better, fairer and more sustainable future for all.
+D&AD Impact amazingly celebrates the great creative ideas in which have a real solid impact on the world and, ultimately help towards shaping a better planet.
+They also praise those with fairer solutions for our future.
 What’s more, they award a prize fund of $20,000 at last year’s D&AD Impact Awards.
-The winner was chosen by judges based on eligibility criteria such as alignment with D&AD Impact’s values, its scalability and how the fund would be utilised.
+The winners chosen by judges are based on eligibility criteria that are alignment alongside the D&AD Impact’s mission values, including its potential scalable aspect of the project and how the fund would be utilised.

 - Civic Engagement

 - Health & Wellness